As an Amazon Associate I earn from qualifying purchases

 It is a hardy evergreen shrub but can be short lived.
 It will sometimes die after three or four years, so it is important to keep a supply of new stock.

 In the past I have 'earthed up' (check out Rescue Remedy below) the sage bush in the winter and in the spring, divided the resulting plants.

 Save the Planet - urban bees are doing better than country bees - read how you can help the 'cause' - all is not lost!

 All this and more - available now via Amazon (Kindle version as well as paperback)

 Sage is a virtually hardy evergreen in the northern hemisphere and can grow to about 2 feet (60cm)

 Broad Leaved English Sage is the best for culinary use, but it can't be grown from seed.

-Golden Sage (it's the picture on my heading) is a lovely ornamental plant as well.
+Golden Sage (it's the picture at the top) is a lovely ornamental plant as well.